davidesner/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 ![Input mapping from branch data](/transformations/dev-prod-mode/output-mapping-branch-transformation.png)

 Now you're ready and can run the transformation.
+Examine the results.

 ## Working with files